-Thun is a beautiful town (or small city) and before jumping to the best things to do and see there, are some quick travel tips for your stay.
+Before discussing the best things to do in Thun, here are some quick travel tips for your stay.

 If you fly into Switzerland, you most likely will fly into Zurich or Geneva airport.
 From there, you need to take a train or drive there yourself.

-If you take the train, make sure to take the Interlake-Lucerne Express Train which come with amazing views (so, get to Lucerne from Zurich, then change the train to Interlaken and then take a train or bus to Thun).
+If you take the train, make sure to take the Interlaken-Lucerne Express Train, which comes with amazing views (so, get to Lucerne from Zurich, then change the train to Interlaken and then take a train or bus to Thun).
 Sound complicated but is not actually that bad (especially with those window views if you take the scenic train rides).

 You can drive to Thun – especially driving around Lake Thun is amazing.
-But (free) parking is a challenge and you will have a hard finding parking in the first place.
+You will have a hard time finding parking spots – let alone find free parking.

-Public transportation in Thun is great (and free if you stay in an official accommodation in the are).
+Public transportation in Thun is great (and free, if you stay in an official accommodation in the area).
 Walking and cycling are other great ways to get around Thun.
-The town center is quite small and walking to many places is possible – for day trip you can either drive (parking at famous places often possible though hardly free) or take buses and trains.
+The town center is quite small and walking to many places is possible – for a day trip you can either drive (parking at famous places often possible though hardly free) or take buses and trains.